-- Reduced attack surface: With fewers interfaces, the entry point is extremely low.
+- In addition, Reduced attack surface: With fewers interfaces, the entry point is extremely low.
 Working without a Graphical User Interface (GUI) provide improved system security.

-- Eliminates unecessary patch: The more componens that are installed, the more patches are needed to protect the system.
+- Eliminates unecessary patch: Nonetheless, The more components that are installed, the more patches are needed to protect the system.

-Also, this introdces the host downtime due to reboots needed to apply patches.
+Also, this introduces the host downtime due to reboots needed to apply patches.

 Part A: How to create a VM and Install an Operating System on VMware Workstation.
 You may also want to see how to install Windows Server 2022 on VMware Workstation, how to install Windows Server 2016 Operating System on VirtualBox, and how to install Windows Server 2019 on Virtualbox.
 There are various ways to create a New Virtual Machine on a VMware workstation.

-– Launch the VMware console and on the menu, click on File and
+– Similarly, Launch the VMware console and on the menu, click on File and

 – Select New Virtual Machine.